Shikaga/PitchBlackAnalysis/index.md

 Sure, Riddick admits to killing some people, but we have all seen *ConAir (1997)*, sometimes killing is justified, but the price must still be served.

 But while Riddick may not be the villain of the piece, that is not to say that he is a saint.
 He tries to help the other passengers, but only to a degree.
-When one of the Imam’s boys gets cornered by alien creatures, Riddick does not try to save him.
+When one of the Imam's boys gets cornered by alien creatures, Riddick does not try to save him.
 He tells the boy to stay still, but when the boy runs, Riddick does nothing to intervene, clearly sensing the futility of trying to save boy.

 Riddick does no bear the hero's burden.
 He does not not protect the innocent, he does not sacrifice himself.
 Riddick displays cowardice and weakness, and a complete lack of empathy to those around him.